 Existing wellbeing strategies are no longer equipped to address the needs of today’s workforce.
-While everyone has been affected by the same pandemic, the impact and our experiences have been unique.
-Some employees are optimistic about starting a new year, while those who were unable to see loved ones or get some quality R&R are starting the year in a lower mood than usual.
+While everyone has been affected by the pandemic, our experiences have been unique.
+Some employees are optimistic about starting a new year, while those who were unable to see loved ones or get some quality R&R may be starting the year in a lower mood than usual.

-To deliver an effective wellbeing strategy with longevity, organisation’s must consider a holistic, multi-faceted approach to address social, financial, physical and mental wellbeing.
-In each area, the support offered needs to be hyperpersonal and flexible to match the individual requirements of each employee.
+To deliver an effective wellbeing strategy organisations must adopt a holistic, multi-faceted approach.
+This is the only way to address every aspect of employee wellbeing — social, financial, physical and mental.
+In each area, the support offered needs to be hyperpersonal and flexible to match the individual requirements of the employee.

 Employee benefits and wellbeing go hand in hand

-Employee benefit programmes can enhance wellbeing, however they are currently underutilised as many have not been revised in light of the pandemic.
-In our recent survey we found that 1 in 5 employees do not find their benefits relevant.
-If reviewed and updated, such benefit programmes can provide a much-needed incentive and support outlet for employee wellbeing.
+Employee benefit programmes can enhance wellbeing.
+However, they are currently underutilised as many have not been revised in light of the pandemic.
+In our recent survey, we found that one in five employees do not find their benefits relevant.
+If reviewed and updated, these employee benefit programmes could provide a much-needed incentive and support for employee wellbeing.

-Now, more than ever, HR must take the lead and help their organisation avoid a New Year dip as employees return to work, but still not to normal.
-Revising or even creating a wellbeing strategy to ensure your benefit programmes, policies and support are fit for purpose will help your workforce feel motivated and engaged throughout 2021 and beyond.
+Now, more than ever, HR teams must take the lead and help their organisation avoid a dip in performance as employees return to work, but still not to “normal”.
+Revising or even creating a wellbeing strategy to ensure your employee benefit programmes, policies and support are fit for purpose will help your workforce feel motivated and engaged throughout 2021 and beyond.